FunkyFr3sh/petool/README.md

        /* Note: you will have to insert "original" into sym.c and app.h to be able to call it */ }

-    /* Same as above, but for functions using the watom register calling convention */ CALL(0x410000, _doMagic, 3);
+    /* Same as above, but for functions using the watcom register calling convention */ CALL(0x410000, _doMagic, 3);

     EXTERN_C void doMagic(int arg1, int arg2, int arg3)